PaperMadeGames/open5e_convert/README.md

 - cc - Creature Codex (monsters)
 - taldorei - Critical Role: Tal’Dorei Campaign Setting (monsters, magicitems, feats)
 - vom - Vault of Magic (magicitems)

+-t or --title= will set the title within the document that all the imported features will be under.
+(Default: <expanded source name> <feature>)

+-o or --out= will set the name of the docx file written.
+(Default: <title>)

+-h or --help will display a this help text

 ## Examples:
 To convert all creature codex monsters to Docx for shard import: